Genital warts often have no symptoms, but sometimes they itch, burn, hurt, or bleed.

 People who have a weakened immune system may not be able to fight the virus.
 When the body cannot fight HPV, genital warts can grow.
-A person’s immune system can become weak from a disease such as cancer or AIDS.
-Some medicines, such as those to prevent organ rejection, also weaken the immune system.
+A person’s immune system can become weak for many reasons.

 Warts do not appear until months after sex with an infected person!